 - The future cash flows have been calculated based on historical experience and the business plan for 5 years.
-The cash flows expected during the remaining useful life of the machinery and equipment have been calculated by extrapolating the cash flow of the 5th year with a 1 percent growth rate. - For an increase of revenues and improvement of performance results, the Group is planning to increase sales not only of usual assortment of cheese, but also of the new product whey; to increase production and sales of blue cheese using the new technological equipment, to find target markets for these products; to improve operation of the logistics warehouse; to review workload of the production employees. - The Group's management expects that prices for raw milk will not differ significantly from the prices in 2014; is planning to strengthen marketing and increase export sales; - The Group's management is planning to strengthen marketing of the Group and increase export sales;
+The cash flows expected during the remaining useful life of the machinery and equipment have been calculated by extrapolating the cash flow of the 5th year with a 5 percent growth rate. - For an increase of revenues and improvement of performance results, the Group is planning: to increase sales not only of usual assortment of cheese, but also of the new product whey; to increase production and sales of blue cheese using the new technological equipment, to find target markets for these products; to improve operation of the logistics warehouse; to review workload of the production employees. - The Group's management expects that prices for raw milk will not differ significantly from the prices in 2015; - The Group's management is planning to strengthen marketing of the Group and increase export sales;